Enterprise cybersecurity startup BlueVoyant raises $82.5M at a $430M+ valuation – TechCrunch

 Working with partners is one way that BlueVoyant plans to expand that customer base over time.
 Fiserv is backing the startup as a strategic investment and the two will collaborate on providing respective services to each other’s clients.
 Specifically, Glocer noted that many of the banks that Fiserv currently works with are typical targets: businesses that have a lot to lose in a breach, but may lack the size to ever adequately secure its infrastructure and other assets.

-“The strategic alliance between Fiserv and BlueVoyant brings advanced cyber defense capabilities to banks and credit unions of all sizes,” said Byron Vielehr, Chief Administrative Officer of Fiserv.
+“The strategic alliance between Fiserv and BlueVoyant brings advanced cyber defense capabilities to banks and credit unions of all sizes,” said Byron Vielehr, chief administrative officer of Fiserv.
 “Our continued investment in BlueVoyant underscores the value these capabilities can bring to our clients.”

 BlueVoyant is not the only big security startup to raise at a high valuation in recent times.
 Auth0 raised $103 million at a $1 billion valuation last week.
 In April, Bitglass closed a $70 million round.
-2018 had seen a high water mark for security funding, with startups raking in a record $5.3 billion in the year: it will be worth watching to see whether the ongoing march of breaches will see those figures rise again this year.
+2018 had seen a high-water mark for security funding, with startups raking in a record $5.3 billion in the year; it will be worth watching to see whether the ongoing march of breaches will see those figures rise again this year.